An Emergency Response Center Built to Survive the Big One

 All County employees are Disaster Service Workers

-County responders such as the Sheriff’s Office, County Fire, Health System, Human Services Agency and Public Works staff the Emergency Operations Center when it’s activated.
+County responders such as the Sheriff’s Office, County Fire, San Mateo County Health, Human Services Agency and Public Works staff the Emergency Operations Center when it’s activated.
 All County employees may be called upon to respond to an emergency as part of their duties under the California Emergency Services Act.

 The new center will also have space for other agencies such as Caltrans, the California Highway Patrol, major utilities, ambulance providers, California Office of Emergency Services and the Federal Emergency Management Agency.